mogrady-professional/club-manager-chat/README.md

 # Instructions for running the application locally in development

-To run the application for the first time, clone or download the repo and run the following commands:
+To run the application for the first time on a windows PC, clone or download the repo and run the following commands:

 - `npm install`
 - `npm run watch`